sumitgawande26/Employee-Attrition-Prediction/README.md

+Got it 👍.
+I’ll refine your README so it looks polished, professional, and clean while keeping all details intact.
+Here’s the updated version:

+---

-# Employee Attrition Prediction
+# 🏢 Employee Attrition Prediction

-Predict employee attrition using machine learning and visualize key factors that contribute to employee retention or turnover.
-This project is built with **Python**, **Flask**, and **Random Forest Classifier**.
+A machine learning project to **predict employee attrition** and visualize key factors that influence employee retention or turnover.
+Built with **Python**, **Flask**, and a **Random Forest Classifier**.

 ---